Melvilasom

 Melvilasom is a 2011 Indian courtroom drama film directed by Madhav Ramadasan and written by Soorya Krishna Moorthy.
 It stars Suresh Gopi and Parthiban in the lead roles, and features Ashokan, Thalaivasal Vijay, Nizhalgal Ravi, Krishnakumar and Sanjay in other pivotal roles.
-An adaptation of Moorthy's stage play of the same name, which itself was based on the Hindi play Court Martial (1991) by Swadesh Deepak, the film reached theatres on 29 April 2011.
+An adaptation of Moorthy's stage play of the same name, which itself was based on the Hindi play Court Martial (1991) by Swadesh Deepak and in turn the 1989 American play A Few Good Men, the film reached theatres on 29 April 2011.
 It received wide critical acclaim upon release and got a dubbed release in Tamil as Ulvilaasam.

 The film does not feature any female characters, except the adopted daughter of Sawar Ramachandran, or songs.
 The entire film was shot inside a room and filming was completed in just nine days.
 Sticking close to the Aristotelian unities, the screen time of an hour and half dovetails perfectly with real time.
 It is widely regarded as one of the defining movies of the Malayalam New Wave.

 Production

 Play

 The film is based on the play of the same name that marked the theatre debut of Soorya Krishna Moorthy.
 It was staged for the first time at Gorky Bhavan in 2005.
 It became a major success, and has been staged at more than 400 stages around the world.
 The play was based on the Hindi play Court Martial (1991) by Swadesh Deepak.
 It was also inspired by real-life incidents narrated by Krishnamoorthy's mentor Gopi Poojapura, a former soldier in the Indian Army.
 The film credits both Court Martial and Gopi Poojapura.

-Swadesh Deepak's Court Martial (1991) was an adaptation of the 1989 play A Few Good Men by Aaron Sorkin, about US marine David Cox, which served as the basis of the 1992 film of the same name.
+Swadesh Deepak's Court Martial (1991) was an adaptation of the 1989 play A Few Good Men by Aaron Sorkin, about US Marine David Cox, which served as the basis of the 1992 film of the same name.
 Deepak's play had earlier been made into the 2008 Hindi film Shaurya.